Tactical · Mistakes to avoid

 Sales process

-These are just some bad approaches I see on a regular basis that I think deserve to mentioned.
+These are just some bad approaches I see on a regular basis that I think deserve to be mentioned.

 13. How much are you currently paying for...?